 Noteban, 'faulty' implementation of GST, lockdown 'destroyed' India's economic structure: Rahul

+Therefore, the Youth Congress has hit the street to raise these issues in all towns, he said.
+The Youth Congress said the campaign will help raise the voice of the unemployed youth.

-"Please join the 'Rozgar Do' programme and along with Youth Congress, get jobs for the youth of this nation," Gandhi said.
-He also congratulated the Youth Congress on the occasion of its foundation day and urged them to keep fighting for the youth of the country.
+"Anti-youth policies of the central government will be highlighted among the youth of the country through social media and other mediums," it said in a statement.
+"Please join the 'Rozgar Do' programme and along with Youth Congress, get jobs for the youth of this nation," Gandhi said and congratulated the Youth Congress on its foundation day.

 Expressing solidarity with the campaign, Congress general secretary Priyanka Gandhi Vadra said "youth power" is India's strength.
 "As opposed to the BJP government's job-destroying policies, there is a need to create more and more employment opportunities for the youth of India," she said on Twitter.

 "We all demand, it is our right that the youth of the country should get employment on the basis of qualifications and get ahead in the progress of the country," he said.
-Several Congress leaders like Digvijaya Singh, Depender Hooda, Gaurav Gogoi, Rajeev Satav, Gaurav Vallabh and Ragini Nayak called for employment opportunities for the youth on social media as pet of the campaign.
+Digvijaya Singh, Depender Hooda, Gaurav Gogoi, Rajeev Satav, Gaurav Vallabh and Ragini Nayak also called for increasing employment opportunities for the youth.

+Emphasizing the need for the campaign, Congress spokesperson Abhishek Singhvi said when Prime Minister Narendra Modi assumed office the unemployment rate was 4.9 per cent, but in May 2020, it reached 29 per cent.
+Singhvi said there is also a negative GDP growth projection ranging from -4 to -7.5 per cent.
+Tax collections are down by 46 per cent and at least 12 crore people are supposed to have lost their jobs, he claimed.

 ALSO READ